San Jose Sharks fire coach Bob Boughner, assistants - NewsBreak

 San Jose Sharks fire coach Bob Boughner, assistants

-San Jose Sharks coach Bob Boughner and his staff were fired two months after the regular season ended, a move the team said it made to clear the decks for the next general manager to pick new leadership behind the bench.
+The San Jose Sharks have fired coach Bob Boughner and his staff two months after the regular season ended.

-Interim general manager Joe Will informed Boughner, assistants John MacLean and John Madden and video coach Dan Darrow on Thursday night they were being let go.
-The team announced the changes Friday, with Will linking the decision to the lengthy GM search getting down to a handful of potential candidates.
+The team confirmed the moves Friday, after reports surfaced Boughner and assistants John MacLean and John Madden were informed Thursday night they were being let go.
+Video coach Dan Darrow also was fired, and the Sharks said no replacements were immediately named.

-“We just came to the conclusion that, amongst everything else, we just want this fresh start moving forward with a general manger and a head coach,” Will said during a video news conference.
-“That will also create the opportunity for the general manager to find their head coach and partner up with them moving forward.”

-The organization is still in the middle of a lengthy search for a GM after Doug Wilson stepped down after nearly two decades on the job.
-Will said the team conducted 12 interviews to narrow the pool for in-person talks to roughly three to five finalists.
+The organization is still in the middle of a lengthy search for a general manager after Doug Wilson stepped down after nearly two decades on the job.
+Interim GM Joe Will made these moves.

-Former Sharks players Mike Grier and Ray Whitney and longtime NHL forward-turned-Montreal Canadiens assistant GM Scott Mellanby have all been linked to the opening, with the process expected to last beyond the draft next week and potentially the start of free agency July 13.

-“We are in the home stretch with the candidates,” Will said, adding the organization as currently constructed is prepared for the offseason.
-“I don't have a date on it, but we’re getting much much closer.”

 Boughner, 51, coached the Sharks for the past 2 1/2 seasons after replacing Peter DeBoer in December 2019.
 They missed out on the playoffs each of the last three years following a run of 14 playoff appearances in 15 seasons, including a trip to the 2016 Stanley Cup Final.

+“It has become apparent that the organization is in the process of an evolution,” Will said in a statement.
+“The bottom line is we have missed the playoffs for the past three seasons, which isn’t acceptable to our owner, our organization, or to our fans.
+As part of this evolution and evaluation, we felt it was in the best interest of the club to allow the next Sharks general manager to have full autonomy related to the make-up of the on-ice coaching staff moving ahead."

 Boughner had one year remaining on his contract at $1.5 million.
-Given the late timing of the Sharks decision, he won't be able to land another NHL head-coaching job for the start of next season since every team with a vacancy has settled on a replacement.

-Will said given the front office's wholesale evaluation of the team, "This really couldn’t have gone any quicker.”

-“Often these decisions are made immediately after the season,” he said.
-“We weren't prepared for that. ...
-They were in consideration all up to that point until they weren’t.”
+There is just one NHL head-coaching vacancy left in the league with the Winnipeg Jets.

+“The past two-plus seasons have been extremely challenging — on and off the ice — and Bob and his staff worked admirably under some very difficult circumstances,” Will said.
+"This change is not an indictment of their performance as much as it is a recognition of the complete organizational reset that we feel is in the best interest of the team at this point.”

 Boughner played almost 700 NHL regular-season and playoff games as a rough-and-tumble defenseman before moving into coaching.
 This was his second stint behind the bench with San Jose after spending two years as an assistant on DeBoer's staff from 2015-17 before taking over as coach of the Florida Panthers.